 4100 S. La Cienega Blvd., Los Angeles, 323.298.3660

 The Ocean Express Trolley is a community-based transit system offering easy access to the restaurants, shops and shoreline of Manhattan Beach and El Segundo from the Gateway Hotels at LAX, where you purchase tickets.
 Catch the $5 roundtrip ride every hour from 9 a.m. to 8 p.m.
 Rated as effective Green Transit by the APCD, the trolley helps reduce road congestion and harmful emissions.
-Over the past year, the trolley eliminated more than 82,000 auto trips and 66,000 miles.

 Dockweiler State Beach is beneath the takeoff path from LAX and is a seven-minute taxi ride from the passenger terminal area.
 The beach is free and features a three-mile-long shoreline with a picnic area, concession stand, restrooms and changing areas, and outdoor showers.

 12501 Vista Del Mar, Playa del Rey, 310.305.9503

 Approximately 20 minutes from the airport, the Third Street Promenade is a pedestrian-friendly stretch of boutiques, sidewalk cafes and gourmet restaurants — and an ideal place to stretch your legs before boarding the plane.
 Enjoy a glass of wine al fresco and browse upscale retailers like Diesel, Tory Burch and Hugo Boss.
 Still in the shopping mood?
 The renovated Santa Monica Place is a must for shopaholics, featuring high end shops and a dining deck in a sleek, spectacular setting.
 Nearby is the historic Santa Monica Pier, home to Pacific Park, the West Coast’s only amusement park located on a pier.

 Take in the California sunshine at this oceanside escape, which is only a 10-minute cab ride from LAX.
 You can walk along the pier to get a spectacular view of the ocean, or pedal along paved waterfront pathways with a rented cruiser bike, which costs about $10 per hour (available from any number of vendors).